MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/logging-and-analyzing-azure-rights-management-usage.md

 ---

-# Logging and Analyzing Azure Rights Management Usage
+# Logging and analyzing Azure Rights Management usage
 Use the information in this topic to help you understand how you can use usage logging with Azure Rights Management (Azure RMS).
 The Azure Rights Management service can log every request that it makes for your organization, which includes requests from users, actions performed by Rights Management administrators in your organization, and actions performed by Microsoft operators to support your Azure Rights Management deployment.

 You can then use these Azure Rights Management logs to support the following business scenarios: